-Who makes Alpa sweaters?
+Who makes Alpa’s garments?
 Who is spinning the yarn?

 Fashion revolution is a globally influential campaign aiming to create a more transparent and responsible clothing industry.
-Behind every garment is a person manufacturing it which is too often forgotten.
-Fashion revolution encourages to bring the people making the clothing and their working conditions to spotlight.
-The campaign began in the aftermath of clothing industry’s biggest factory accident, the collapse of Rana Plaza, which killed more than 1,130 worker’s lives were lost.
+Behind every garment is a person who manufactures it, which is too often forgotten.
+Fashion revolution urges to turn the spotlight on the people making the clothes and on their working conditions.
+The campaign began in the aftermath of the most severe factory accident in clothing industry, the collapse of Rana Plaza, where more than 1,130 worker’s lives were lost.
 To prevent such disasters happening ever again, it is indispensable that we involved in the clothing business are interested in the individuals who make our clothes and the conditions in which they work.

-Now we will tell you more about the people who make Alpa’s knitwear and our yarn.
+Now, let us tell you more about the people who make Alpa’s knitwear and yarn.

 Production facility Garlita

-We started cooperating with Garlita in 2016.
+Our collaboration with Garlita begun in 2016.
 Garlita is an innovative and modern production facility that has received awards for focusing on the well-being of their employees as well as for knitting innovations.